 Some people rent out a room or suite in their home to tenants.
 This helps the homeowner with the monthly cost of a mortgage.
 Insuring rental suites is not part of your normal home insurance policy.
-Speak to your insurance agent as the following be applicable to you.
+Speak to your insurance agent as the following apply to you.

-Renters may leave the house for any reason like earthquake or fire.
+- Renters may leave the house for any reason like an earthquake or fire.
 In such a case, the landlord should have rental income insurance so that he can recover the loss.

 Visiting the rental property

-A landlord should visit the rented property at regular intervals to know if the tenant has any problem.
-The visits should also be done in order to find out that the property is being properly maintained or not.
-There are laws regarding the visiting of a rented property.
+A landlord should visit the rented property at regular intervals to know if the tenant has any problems.
+The visits should also be done to find out whether the property is being properly maintained or not.
+There are laws regarding visiting a rented property.
 The law says that the property in which the tenant lives is private to him and the landlord has to give prior notice before giving a visit to the house.
 If he will not do so, he may face consequences if the tenant complained about it.
 In British Columbia see the Residential Tenancy Act for more details.

 When to enter the rented suite?